 Laser Acne Treatment

 The number breakouts gradually decrease over a series of sessions.
 We generally suggest three laser treatments (one per month) for the best results; however, some clients notice dramatic results even with only a single treatment.
-Consequently, we highly recommend that prospective patients come visit Clinic 360 in Toronto for a complimentary patient consultation session, where we will assess your individual case and discuss with you the best form of treatment for your needs.
+Consequently, we highly recommend that prospective patients come visit Clinic 360 in Toronto for a consultation, where we will assess your individual case and discuss with you the best form of treatment for your needs.

 - Depressed (Atrophic) Scarring